Research Innovation Hub / Research Methodology

 Specifies Direction of Effect

-Predicts not only that a relationship exists, but its direction (positive/negative, greater/lesser).
+Predicts not only that a relationship exists, but specifies its direction (positive or negative, greater or lesser).
+Used when existing literature consistently supports a particular direction.

-H₁: Higher perceived social support will be positively associated with academic self-efficacy.
+H1: Higher perceived social support will be positively associated with academic self-efficacy among first-year undergraduate students.

 Non-Directional Hypothesis